 There’s lots and lots of ways that hackers can get into websites these days.
 Most of the time it’s an exploit that’s been found with the core software but many times it’s due to badly built third party components that web design agencies install without doing due diligence on the security of these components.
 Ask your potential developer what they do to ensure the security of your website.
-Find out how we fight hacking attempts and how we use updates to keep your site secure.
+Find out How Marketeam helps fight hacking attempts on your website and how we use updates to keep your site secure.

 8. What are the ongoing costs involved with running my Joomla website?

 As Joomla is a free download there shouldn’t be any ongoing costs other than your hosting and domain name.
-If companies offer additional services like SEO Copywriting, Joomla Admin packs, or Joomla Support Packs these may incur an additional fee or monthly retainer, but overall there shouldn’t be ongoing fees to access your website.
+If companies offer additional services like SEO Copywriting, Joomla Admin packs, or Joomla website support packages these may incur an additional fee or monthly retainer, but overall there shouldn’t be ongoing fees to access your website.

 9. Who’s in charge of adding content?